 Liz's translations of French surrealist poet Claude de Burine appeared in The Adirondack Review and in the Paris in Our View anthology from l'Association des Amis d'Shakespeare & Company in Paris.
-Her poetry has recently appeared in Verse Daily, Origins Journal, Stoneboat Literary Journal, Schuylkill Valley Journal, and Breakwater Review, among others.
+Her poetry has recently appeared in Verse Daily, Exit 7, Origins Journal, Stoneboat Literary Journal, Schuylkill Valley Journal, and Breakwater Review, among others.
 Her essays and reviews are included in Oyster River Pages, Philadelphia Stories and Los Angeles Review of Books.
 Her flash fiction has been published internationally.
 She is a member of the improv'd poetry reading group No River Twice and was an inaugural member of Wordshop and the Advisory Board of the Montgomery County Poet Laureate program.

 Photograph by David Robson

 Awards & Background

 Liz was named the 2012 Montgomery County Poet Laureate in Pennsylvania by Kathleen Sheeder Bonnano.
 Animal Nocturne was selected for third place in the Moonstone Press Chapbook contest by Grace Bauer.
 Museum of Things was a semi-finalist for the Black River Chapbook contest from Black Lawrence Press in 2021 and it includes the Pushcart-nominated poem "On Jolly Holiday."
 This chapbook was recently named one of the Best Poetry books of the last year (2022-2023) by Ms. Magazine.
-Liz received her MFA from Vermont College of Fine Arts and is an Associate Professor of English at Delaware County Community College.
-She lives with her family, cat, dog, and a hive of honeybees en les environs of Philadelphia.
+Liz received her MFA from Vermont College of Fine Arts and works as a Visiting Assistant Professor of Creative Writing at Moravian University.
+She lives with her family, cat, dog, and a hive of honeybees outside of Philadelphia.